 CMRE will host the Student Autonomous Underwater Vehicle Challenge - Europe competition for the fourth time in a row.
 The dates are June 28 – July 05, 2013.
 SAUC-E '13 will be the first edition to let students teams fully including second autonomous underwater or surface robots as collaborators to accomplish the challenge mission tasks.

-Dirk Tielbuerger, CMRE Director, has been invited to give a keynote talk at the event UDT (Undersea Defence Technology) Europe to be held in Hamburg (Germany) from 18 to 20 June 2013.
-On 19 June, CMRE Director will present the Centre's view on "What does the future hold for the world's most inhospitable environment?" in a plenary session together with John-Mikal Stordal (Director of Norwegian FFI), Michel Accary (Senior Vice President Technology, DCNS Group) and Kevin Peppe (Vice President Seapower Systems, Raytheon).
+Dirk Tielbuerger, CMRE Director, was invited to give a keynote talk at the event UDT (Undersea Defence Technology) Europe, held in Hamburg (Germany) from 18 to 20 June 2013.
+On 19 June, CMRE Director presented the Centre's view on "What does the future hold for the world's most inhospitable environment?" in a plenary session together with John-Mikal Stordal (Director of Norwegian FFI), Michel Accary (Senior Vice President Technology, DCNS Group) and Kevin Peppe (Vice President Seapower Systems, Raytheon).
 This panel, chaired by Capt.
-Raimund Wallner (German Navy), will focus on new technology, contested areas, emerging challenges, opportunities and their implications for the security of the underwater domain.
+Raimund Wallner (German Navy), focused on new technology, contested areas, emerging challenges, opportunities and their implications for the security of the underwater domain.

 CMRE hosted the 2nd Workshop on Sensing the Ocean with Marine Radar (SOMaR-2) from 5 to 7 June 2013 in Lerici (Italy).
 In 2011, the first workshop on Sensing the Ocean with Marine Radar (SOMaR-1) concentrated on the scientific aspects of marine radar ocean applications and provided a forum for researchers to present and discuss their results, exchange data and algorithms, and identify priorities for future research.
 SOMaR-2 continued this series of interactive workshops on the state-of-the-art in marine radar development, focusing on possible consensus regarding approaches, issues, and validation.